protegeproject/owl2lpg/index.md

 ### 1.4 Similar Works

-In this section we compare and contrast the mapping described in this document with existing approaches to transform OWL ontologies to LPGs.
+In this section we compare and contrast the mapping described in this document with existing approaches to map OWL ontologies to LPGs.

 #### 1.4.1 SciGraph

 The [SciGraph Neo4j Mapping](https://github.com/SciGraph/SciGraph/wiki/Neo4jMapping) aims to support representing multiple ontologies as a Labeled Property Graph.
-SciGraph reads ontologies with the OWL API and converts them to a LPG. *SciGraph does not aim to support creating ontologies based on the LPG.* Below we outline and briefly describe the main differences between ours and the SciGraph mapping.
+SciGraph reads ontologies with the OWL API and converts them to a LPG. *SciGraph does not aim to support creating ontologies based on the LPG.* Below we outline and briefly describe key differences between ours and the SciGraph mapping.

 - **OWL axiom types are represented as edges in a LPG.** In the SciGraph mapping, axiom types such as `rdfs:subClassOf` are encoded as edges between nodes that represent the left and the right hand side of the axiom.
 Axiom annotations are represented as key-value string properties on the edge that denotes the axiom type.
 In our mapping, axiom types are represented as nodes, and therefore axiom annotations are represented uniformly like other annotation assertions.
 - **Annotation assertions are represented as key-value string properties in a LPG.** For example, `i:Individual {'rdfs:label' = 'Ruth'}`.
 As a consequence, annotations on annotations are not straightforwardly representable in SciGraph.